 We've tested various Smeg retro fridge freezers, including these:

-Amica sells a range of retro-themed freestanding fridge freezers that have adjustable shelving, lidded dairy compartments and salad crisper drawers.
+Amica sells a range of retro-themed freestanding fridge freezers that have adjustable shelving, lidded dairy compartments and salad-crisper drawers.

 There are plenty of attention-grabbing colours to choose from, including a stylish duck-egg blue and a deep red.
 Amica's freestanding, static 30/70 double-door model has a claimed fridge capacity of 164 litres, and 44 litres of space in the freezer.

-According to the Stoves website, the STR 60197 Retro has 237 litres of fridge space and 98 litres of freezer space.
+The STR 60197 Retro has 237 litres of fridge space and 98 litres of freezer space.
 It's finished off with stylish chrome handles and uses the brand's No Frost technology to prevent the fridge or freezer icing up.